trussworks/truss-interview/BROWSER_README.md

 Please ensure that your submission includes everything needed to run and view your project:

--   If your solution code requires compilation (such as with a tool like webpack or create-react-app), please provide as a part of your submission complete instructions for running your code, including a `package.json` file with all dependencies included.
+-   If your solution code requires compilation (such as with a tool like webpack or create-react-app), please provide complete instructions for running your code, including a `package.json` file with all dependencies included.
 -   If your solution is in the form of static assets (such as an index.html file), we will run it using a simple no-config HTTP server (<https://github.com/vercel/serve>).